d2l-ai/d2l-en/chapter_recurrent-neural-networks/sequence.md

 ## Predictions

 This looks nice, just as we expected it.
 Even beyond 600 observations the estimates still look rather trustworthy.
-There is just one little problem to this - if we observe data only until time step 600, we cannot hope to receive the ground truth for all future predictions.
+There is just one little problem to this - if we observe data only until timestep 600, we cannot hope to receive the ground truth for all future predictions.
 Instead, we need to work our way forward one step at a time:

 $$\begin{aligned}
 x_{601} & = f(x_{600}, \ldots, x_{597}) \\